karanarya4196/NLP-Natural-Language-Processing-NLTK-Toolkit/README.md

-# The Natural Language Processing (NLP) tutorials will provide an overview of Natural Language ToolKit (NLTK) toolkit features such as:
+# The Natural Language Processing (NLP) tutorials will provide an overview of Natural Language ToolKit (NLTK) features such as:
 1. Lemmatization
 2. Stemming
 3. Sentence Tokenizer